-Items Potential impact Environmental Mitigation and Management Plan Prepared/ Implemented by Reviewed/ Approved/ Supervised by Cost A. Design phase A. Design phase Project disclosure Stakeholder concern Submit EIA to Sindh EPA and obtain approval.
+Items Potential impact Environmental Mitigation and Management Plan Prepared/ Implemented by Reviewed/ Approved/ Supervised by Cost A. Design phase Project disclosure Stakeholder concern Submit EIA to Sindh EPA and obtain approval.
 LPGCL GHCL Rs.
 200,000 (GENCO pays.)
-Land Acquisition Effects of resettlement on livelihood The Land Acquisition and Resettlement Plan (LARAP) will be implemented.
-In case of any change in the area of the land, the LARAP will be updated before any acquisition of land.
-Coordination of activities with relevant regulatory government departments such as the DC and the Revenue Department.
-LPGCL PIC/GHCL Cost is included in LARAP Stack emissions SO 2 , NO x and PM emissions from the stack Ensure that the following equipment are included in the project design in order to ensure compliance with the World Bank Group EHS Guidelines on Thermal Power Plants, 2008, national standards and international best practices: ESP (High efficiency 99.7%) to limit the total PM emissions to 30 mg/Nm3 FGD (High efficiency 80%) using lime slurry to limit SO2 emissions Low NO_x burners to minimize the NO_x generation A stack height of 210 m.
+Land Acquisition Effects of resettlement on livelihood The Land Acquisition and Resettlement Plan (LARAP) will be LPGCL PIC/GHCL 0 Cost is included in LARAP Stack emissions SO 2 , NO x and PM emissions from the stack Ensure that the following equipment are included in the project design in order to ensure compliance with the World Bank Group EHS Guidelines on Thermal Power Plants, 2008, national standards and international best practices: ESP (High efficiency 99.7%) to limit the total PM emissions to 30 mg/Nm3 FGD (High efficiency 80%) using lime slurry to limit SO2 emissions Low NO_x burners to minimize the NO_x generation A stack height of 210 m.
 The equipment type and details may be changed as long as the objectives are met.
 Any such change will require approval of JICA/investor(s).
 PIC GHCL/LPGCL Cost is included in the EPC contract.